Free Printable: Low Carb & Keto Food ListGet It Now

 - Half sheet pan – This one is both durable and inexpensive!

 Fathead crackers with coconut flour are easy and delicious!
-This keto crackers recipe needs just 3 basic ingredients to make.
+This coconut flour crackers recipe needs just 3 basic ingredients to make.

 Preheat the oven to 350 degrees F (177 degrees C).
 Line a baking sheet with parchment paper.